-i) organising ticket sales in such a way that all supporters, regardless of status, are given a fair and equal opportunity to purchase a ticket;

-- ii) providing the general public with the necessary information through the media, a supporter guide etc; - iii) issuing the tickets as late as possible, unless particular circumstances justify that they be issued earlier; - iv) arranging prior discussion between all the relevant authorities of the strategies to be adopted in the event, possibly late in the day, of the emergence of false tickets or black market sales.
+- i) organising ticket sales in such a way that all supporters, regardless of status, are given a fair and equal opportunity to purchase a ticket, taking into account that, where required, a complimentary companion ticket should be provided to assist a disabled spectator.
+In some cases, more than one companion may be required e.g. to assist a disabled person using portable ventilation (breathing support) or oxygen requiring constant attendance; - ii) providing the general public with the necessary information through the media, a supporter guide etc; - iii) issuing the tickets as late as possible, unless particular circumstances justify that they be issued earlier; and iv) arranging prior discussion between all the relevant authorities of the strategies to be adopted in the event, possibly late in the day, of the emergence of false tickets or black market sales.

-Clubs can assist in enforcing exclusion measures by;
+Clubs can assist in enforcing exclusion measures by:

-- i) in so far as is legally possible, and on the basis of a information sharing protocol between the police and organiser, a football club or national association can seek information on individuals subject of exclusion measures in respect of the allocation of tickets. - ii) alternatively a club or national association can ask the police to check if ticket purchasers are subject to exclusion measures.
+- in so far as is legally possible, and on the basis of an information sharing protocol between the police and organiser, a football club or national association can seek information on individuals subject of exclusion measures in respect of the allocation of tickets; - ii) alternatively, a club or national association can ask the police to check if ticket purchasers are subject to exclusion measures.